-The bar code or ISBN number you see on the copyright page and the back of books printed by a publisher is a unique identifier.
+The bar code and ISBN number you see on the copyright page and the back of books printed by a publisher is a unique identifier.

-All published books require a separate ISBN to identify the publisher and the title.
+All published books require a separate number to identify the publisher and the title.

 The numbering systems give enough information about a book to make each one a unique ISBN.

-The last digit of the ISBN, the check digit, is used for error detection and the EAN is the European Article Number.
+The last digit of the number, the check digit, is used for error detection, and the EAN is the European Article Number.

 From 1970 books have had a unique 10-digit ISBN.
-Then in 2007, the 13-digit number ISBN was added to overcome a perceived shortage of numbers in some parts of the world.
+Then in 2007, the 13-digit number was added to overcome a perceived shortage of numbers in some parts of the world.

-The shortage hasn’t seemed to have eventuated though.
-Most books now have two ISBN numbers with 10 digits and 13 digits long, which makes the ISBN system a little confusing.
+The shortage hasn’t seemed to have eventuated, though.
+Most books now have two numbers with 10 digits and 13 digits long, which makes the system a little confusing.

 The only points to understand are that these numbers are essential to the supply chain for books.